lightlambapp/lightlambapp.github.io/privacy.markdown

 We currently do not collect any data.

 We need to use your device's camera to read the light.
-We do not keep any of the images.
+We do not keep any of the images unless you save it as a memo, in which case we save it on your device only.

 The Light Lamb app works works completely offline.
 Nothing is sent to our servers nor third party servers.